 So far in our New Year, New Trends series we’ve revealed that modern comfort leads the charge for popular Interior Designs in 2018 and that metal and iridescence is in for accents in Home Decor trends this year.
 The final post in our three part series gets you in on the ground floor for this year’s trends–literally.
-Without further ado, let’s see what 2018 has in store for flooring.
+Without further ado, let’s see what 2018 has in store for trending flooring products.

 Carpet Is Still Popular